Doctors Note Logo

 While serious causes are rare, long-lasting hiccups can sometimes signal underlying medical conditions that require treatment.

-If you're experiencing hiccups that won't go away or are unsure what might be causing them, you can use a free AI symptom checker for constant hiccups to get personalized insights and understand whether you should seek medical care.
+If you're experiencing hiccups that won't go away or want to better understand what might be causing your symptoms, try this quick AI symptom assessment to get personalized insights and find out whether you should seek medical care right away.

 How Doctors Treat Persistent Hiccups